unChaz/sci-fi-5e/docs/rules/space_travel.md

 ___
 > ## Carrier
 A large transport ship capable of deploying direct munitions as well as Destroyers and Assault Shuttles.
-About the size of a cruise ship.
+200m wide, 1km in length.
 > ___
 > - **Armor Class** 18
 > - **Hit Points** 500